rrevo/khoj/notes/project.md

 --------------

 Initially scan class files to load information.
 The parser will have to scale to jars and also become maven aware.
 Based on source, it should be possible to create a model that is always evolving.
 This is required for a case where creating visualizations of live programming.

+The parser analyses classes in two ways-

+1. Direct - When the bytecode is present, the core model is created from it.
+1. Infered - When a reference from a Direct class is made to another class which has not be loaded Directly.
+Here partial information about the class is made.